oreanroy/learn_modules/docker/README.md

 	you write a script work around this or keep a person to keep an eye on it or use an orceshteration tool like docker swarm, kubernetes, mesos etc

+## Running docker based windows conatainer

+	Ohk the laguange of this not gonna be sarcastic at all but yeah all hail and thank mircosoft.
+	You cannot run windows coantainer on linux as the base kernel os need  to be same and then you need enterise edition mwindows which has only hyper v virtualization support.
+So tried soinning a vm with enterprise editon windows to make my docker coantiner lets see how it comes out to be ..